azure562/git_practice/content/blog/how-to-write-1.md

 ---
-title: "How to write (and I know you know) - Part I"
+title: "How to Write (and I know you know) - Part I"
 date: 2021-10-17T20:38:56+02:00
 slug: ""
 description: ""